 Unfortunately, the New Mexico legal community lost several members in 2020 to death by suicide.
-In an attempt to bring awareness, education and compassion to those who are facing a myriad of emotions, the SBNM Judges and Lawyers Assistance Program discussed this very important topic in October, 2020, via podcast and NM Bar Bulletin article.
+In an attempt to bring awareness, education and compassion to those who are facing a myriad of emotions, the State Bar of New Mexico's Lawyer Assistance Program (previously known as the NM Judges and Lawyers Assistance Program) discussed this very important topic in October, 2020, via podcast and NM Bar Bulletin article.
 Please listen in as Pamela Moore, Director of the NM Judges and Lawyers Assistance Program, and Dr. Avron Kriechman, a child, adolescent and family psychiatrist at UNM, discuss the topic of suicide.
 Dr. Kriechman and Pam talk about safety and resiliency, self-awareness and coping strategies, the healing process when feeling grief and loss, and offer a plethora of resources and services.

-Presented by: Pamela Moore, Judges and Lawyers Assistance Program Director and Dr. Avron M. Kriechman, MD, University of New Mexico Child & Adolescent Psychiatry
+Presented by: Pamela Moore, Judges and Lawyers Assistance Program Director (now NM LAP) and Dr. Avron M. Kriechman, MD, University of New Mexico Child & Adolescent Psychiatry

 Read "8 Ways to Cope After A Suicide Loss" article